 For further information about the Digital Humanities at Oxford, follow the links below to digital.humanities @ oxford, the summer school site and its podcasts, and TORCH (The Oxford Research Centre for the Humanities).
 The last of these sites includes links to the TORCH blog, the option to subscribe to the TORCH newsletter, as well as information about the exciting inter-disciplinary TORCH networks.

 Welcome to this introductory guide to the Digital Humanities at Oxford and where to find out more about them.
-Please note that content will be added over the coming months.

 Read about the Bodleian Libraries' Centre for Digital Scholarship at the Weston Library - facilitating 'the transformation of scholarly practice across the University of Oxford' - and the Digital Humanities at Oxford Summer School: